grilanc/hello-world/README.md

 # hello-world
-Your everyday hello worl repository.
+Your everyday hello world repository.
 Nothing to see here, move along.